By Annie Gilleo, Senior Policy Analyst

 Who knew an “and” could unravel everything?
 In Maine, we’re seeing just how much damage three missing letters can do.

-In 2013, the Maine legislature passed the Omnibus Energy Act, stabilizing funding for the energy efficiency programs led by the state’s third-party administrator, the Efficiency Maine Trust.
-The law raised the amount of funds going to Efficiency Maine, setting spending requirements as a percentage of retail and transmission and distribution sales.
+In 2013, the Maine legislature passed the efficiency bill or Omnibus Energy Act.
+It’s stabilizing funding for the energy efficiency programs led by the state’s third-party administrator, the Efficiency Maine Trust.
+The law raised the amount of funds going to Efficiency Maine.
+That’s setting spending requirements as a percentage of retail and transmission and distribution sales.
 The problem?
-Despite the clear intent of the legislation, a drafting error left out the “and,” leaving the door open for state regulators to reduce energy efficiency program budgets by nearly $40 million by capping efficiency spending based on just a portion of sales.
+Despite the clear intent of the legislation.
+All for a drafting error left out the “and,” leaving the door open for state regulators.
+Especially to reduce energy efficiency program budgets.
+That’s by nearly $40 million by capping efficiency spending based on just a portion of sales.

 The Omnibus Energy Bill was an important step for a state with a shaky past when it comes to energy efficiency.
 In our State Scorecard, Maine ranked 12th overall in 2011.
 Just a year later, Maine fell 13 spots in our rankings to 25th, farther than any other state.
 This drop was largely due to the significant defunding of Efficiency Maine.
 But in 2013, Maine was back on track because of the Omnibus Energy Bill, and was one of the most improved states in our Scorecard.